 Each of the rope strands contain subskills.
 Individual strands intertwine, making reading automatic and fluent, so we can devote cognitive energy to comprehension.
 The strength of the rope as a whole relies on the strength of each individual strand.
-Notice that the rope is not suggesting a sequential laddering of skills presented.
+Also notice that the rope is not a ladder of skills that follow sequentially.